Frequently Asked Questions

 Please sign in at the Reception desk when your group first arrive.
 We will be able to issue you with a map highlighting the stairs, lifts, toilets, exits and any galleries that need to be avoided due to building work.

-August 2018 onwards: If our major expansion project goes ahead we expect to lose access to the schools’ coat storage area.
-You’ll need to keep your coats and bags with you, or leave them on your coach if possible.
+July 13th 2018 onwards: You’ll need to keep your coats and bags with you, or leave them on your coach if possible.
+Please get in touch if you have any queries about this

-August 2018 onwards: If our major expansion project goes ahead we expect to lose access to the picnic area.
-You’ll need to plan to visit us for just a half day, or make other arrangements for your lunch in Manchester.
+July 13th 2018 onwards: We will no longer be able to offer a lunch space in the Museum so you will need to plan to visit us for just a half day, or make other arrangements for your lunch in Manchester.

 We can accommodate up to 4 classes of up to 35 (plus adults) per day.
 We advise the following ratios for your self-led visit: